What are Lead Generation Landing Pages?

 |Is it the one with the previous form or the other one with the new form?

-A poorly designed landing page doesn’t inspire confidence.
+A pre-designed landing page doesn’t inspire confidence.

-Therefore, the first step to generating more leads is working on your landing page’s design.
+So, the first step to generating more leads is working on your landing page’s design.

 Generally, you want to create a design that’s understandable and clear for your visitors.
 To do this, you should: